-2018 Aviation Finance Market Forecast
+2019 Aviation Finance Market Forecast

-Markets are evolving, leading to potential changes in demand for different types of aircraft; some market sectors are becoming riskier, both politically and socio-economically, and the competition to both acquire and place aircraft is driving aggressive transaction terms.
+As markets, traffic and travel patterns evolve, this leads to changes in demand for different types of aircraft; some market sectors are becoming riskier, politically and socio-economically and the competition to both acquire and place aircraft is driving aggressive transaction terms.

 When airlines also start showing signs of ‘over extending’, with costs rising faster than revenues, it becomes increasingly critical to be doing the right deals, with the right assets and airlines, at the right price.

 In this second edition of Ishka Vista, we have considered all the signals, trends, events and supporting data, and addressed the critical issues impacting the investment landscape over the next 12-18 months, enabling investors, lessors and financiers to effectively compete in tomorrow’s markets.

 You’ve heard from the sell side, now make sure you receive an independent and impartial view on the outlook for the aviation finance market in 2019 to: